plotly/plotly.py/doc/python/carpet-contour.md

 ### Reference

-See [https://plotly.com/python/reference/contourcarpet/](reference/graph_objects/Contourcarpet.md) for more information and chart attribute options!
+See the [full reference for `go.Carpet Contours`](reference/graph_objects/Contourcarpet.md) for more information and chart attribute options!